hjfitz/hjfitz.github.io/src/pages/pages/2019-09-20---about/index.md

 I'm [hjf](https://www.linkedin.com/in/harry-fitzgerald/).
 This is a little blog that I run on GitHub pages with Gatsby.
 It's mostly a learning project - but mostly because I wanted another project.

-Currently, I'm a Cloud Engineer at Elanco looking at Azure automation, Identity and a bunch of other cool things while they split from Eli Lilly.
+Currently, I'm a Cloud Engineer at Elanco leading our Azue Security implementation, mentoring placement students and helping implement IAM while they split from Eli Lilly.
 Speaking of, I used to work for, Eli Lilly, as a Full Stack Div Slinger.
 Oddly enough, I'm still with the same team.

 I work with a lot ot TypeScript, JavaScript, Preact/React and I dabble in Go.